Operations

 The base of the Heritage Food Crops Research Trust is its two hectare property in Springvale, Whanganui.
 The heart of this is a modern building which is primarily used for seed drying and storage, as well as activities such as seed sorting and packaging.
 There are also two greenhouses, used for growing tomatoes, capsicums and other warm-climate crops over the main growing season, mainly for research purposes and seed production.

-The property overall has been managed organically for 20 years, and has established shelter belts and several water sources.
-Outside the greenhouses, there is a large range of heritage fruit varieties grown, particularly apples and stone fruit.
-Various vegetables are also collected and grown, with a focus on traditional climbing bean varieties; potatoes and kumera.
+The property overall has been managed organically for 27 years, and has established shelter and several water sources.
+Outside the greenhouses, there is a large range of heritage fruit varieties grown, particularly apples, but also pears, plums, prunes, peaches, apricots, berries and some nut varieties.
+Various vegetables are also collected and grown, with a focus on traditional climbing bean varieties; pumpkins and kumara.
 The Trust imported 10 heritage wheat varieties and is engaged in bulking up the seed for future research on gluten intolerance.
 Managing all this is an enthusiastic team of experienced volunteers, with a diverse range of research, gardening, cultivation, plant and food knowledge and expertise.

-Further crops: The Trust is collecting seeds and other propagating material from the following food species with an eye towards further research:
+Further crops: The Trust is interested in collecting seeds and other propagating material of the following food species with an eye towards further research:

 • Pre-1900 wheat varieties